Hans Driesch: Early years

 Driesch was educated at the Gelehrtenschule des Johanneums.
 He began to study medicine in 1886 under August Weismann at the University of Freiburg.
-In 1887 he attended the University of Jena under Ernst Haeckel, Oscar Hertwig and Christian Ernst Stahl.
-In 1888 he studied physics and chemistry at the University of Munich.
+In 1887, he attended the University of Jena under Ernst Haeckel, Oscar Hertwig and Christian Ernst Stahl.
+In 1888, he studied physics and chemistry at the Ludwig-Maximilians-Universität München.
 He received his doctorate in 1889.
 He travelled widely on field and study trips and lecture-tours, visiting Plymouth, India, Zurich and Leipzig where, in 1894, he published his Analytische Theorie der organischen Entwicklung or Analytic Theory of Organic Development.
 His interests encompassed mathematics, philosophy and physics as well as biology.
 He married Margarete Relfferschneidt, and the couple had two children.

 Experiments in embryology

-From 1891 Driesch worked in Naples at the Marine Biological Station, where until 1901 he continued to experiment and seek a theoretical formulation of his results.
-He enquired into classical and modern philosophy in his search for an adequate theoretical overview and ended by adopting an Aristotlean teleological theory of entelechy.
+From 1891, Driesch worked in Naples at the Marine Biological Station, where until 1901, he continued to experiment and seek a theoretical formulation of his results.
+He inquired into classical and modern philosophy in his search for an adequate theoretical overview and ended by adopting an Aristotelian teleological theory of entelechy.

 Under the influence of his teacher Haeckel, Driesch had tested the mechanistic embryological theories of another of Haeckel's students, Wilhelm Roux.
 Driesch studied sea urchin embryos, and found that when he separated the two cells of the embryo after the first cell-division, each developed into a complete sea urchin.
 This was contrary to his expectation that each cell would develop into the corresponding half of the animal, a prediction based on Wilhelm Roux's earlier work with frog embryos.
 This also happened at the four-cell stage: entire larvae ensued from each of the four cells, albeit smaller than usual.
-By 1885 Driesch's experiments on the sea urchin embryo showed that it was even possible to shuffle the blastomeres of the early embryo without affecting the resulting larva.
+By 1885, Driesch's experiments on the sea urchin embryo showed that it was even possible to shuffle the blastomeres of the early embryo without affecting the resulting larva.

 These findings suggested that any single cell in the early embryo was capable of forming any part of the developing larva.
 This seemed to be an important refutation of both early preformation ideas and the later mosaic theory of Wilhelm Roux, and was to be subject to much discussion in the ensuing years.
 The conclusion caused friction among Driesch, Roux and Haeckel.
 Driesch's findings brought about the adoption of the terms "totipotent" and "pluripotent" cell, referring respectively to a cell that can generate every cell in an organism and one that can generate nearly every cell.

 Driesch's results were confirmed with greater precision, and the experiments extended, by Sven Hörstadius who showed that conclusions of equivalence between sea urchin embryonic cells were an over-simplification.